FjoGeo/FjoGeo/README.md

 ### I am FjoGeo
 - A beginner and enthusiast in programming.
 - A master student in Geoinformatics.
-- Currently learning Javascript + WebGIS and Python + Data Science.
 - I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.

 <h3>🛠 Tech Stack</h3>